Evolutionary origin of religion: Tool use

 Lewis Wolpert argues that causal beliefs that emerged from tool use played a major role in the evolution of belief.
-The manufacture of complex tools requires creating a mental image of an object which does not exist naturally before actually making the artifact.
+The manufacture of complex tools requires creating a mental image of an object that does not exist naturally before actually making the artifact.
 Furthermore, one must understand how the tool would be used, that requires an understanding of causality.
 Accordingly, the level of sophistication of stone tools is a useful indicator of causal beliefs.
 Wolpert contends use of tools composed of more than one component, such as hand axes, represents an ability to understand cause and effect.
 However, recent studies of other primates indicate that causality may not be a uniquely human trait.
 For example, chimpanzees have been known to escape from pens closed with multiple latches, which was previously thought could only have been figured out by humans who understood causality.
 Chimpanzees are also known to mourn the dead, and notice things that have only aesthetic value, like sunsets, both of which may be considered to be components of religion or spirituality.

 The difference between the comprehension of causality by humans and chimpanzees is one of degree.
 The degree of comprehension in an animal depends upon the size of the prefrontal cortex: the greater the size of the prefrontal cortex the deeper the comprehension.